-In a pint glass add ice, whiskey, triple sec, and fresh lemon juice and shake in a mixing tin.
-Strain into pint glass with fresh ice and top with lemon lime soda.
+In a pint glass, add ice, whiskey, triple sec, and fresh lemon juice and shake in a mixing tin.
+Strain into a pint glass with fresh ice and top with lemon-lime soda.
 Add a lemon wedge and a cherry or two if you want.

 Jack Honey Mule

 In a copper or other food-safe metal mug, muddle the lime wedges and ginger slices, top with ice, pour over Jack Honey, and top with ginger beer.
 Give a couple of stirs to mix in the lime and ginger juices from the bottom and add a lime wedge.